0xdea/rhabdomancer/README.md

 ## Usage

 1. Make sure IDA Pro is properly configured with a valid license.
+2. Customize the list of known bad API functions in `conf/rhabdomancer.toml` if needed.
-2. Run rhabdomancer as follows:
+3. Run rhabdomancer as follows:
     ```sh
     $ rhabdomancer [binary file]
     ```
-3. Open the resulting `.i64` IDB file with IDA Pro.
+4. Open the resulting `.i64` IDB file with IDA Pro.
-4. Select `View` > `Open subviews` > `Bookmarks`
+5. Select `View` > `Open subviews` > `Bookmarks`
-5. Enjoy your results conveniently collected in an IDA Pro window.
+6. Enjoy your results conveniently collected in an IDA Pro window.

 *Note: rhabdomancer also adds comments at marked call locations.*